torao/tinymt/README.md

 [![CircleCI](https://circleci.com/gh/torao/tinymt/tree/master.svg?style=shield)](https://circleci.com/gh/torao/tinymt)
 [![docs](https://docs.rs/tinymt/badge.svg)](https://docs.rs/tinymt)

-Rust implementation of TinyMT 64/32 -- Mersenne Twister PRNGs with Lightweight Footprint.
+Rust implementation of TinyMT 64/32 - a lightweight variant of Mersenne Twister PRNG.

 This create is based on the original [TinyMT 1.1.1](https://github.com/MersenneTwister-Lab/TinyMT) @ 9d7ca3c161 implemented in C.

-## Algorithm
+## Features

 **TinyMT** is a lightweight variant of **Mersenne Twister** MT19937, a widely used PRNG (pseudo-random number generator).
+This is useful in the case where you don't need so a long period as MT19937, but need sufficient randomness and speed with less memory.

 This algorithm works with only 16B internal state space, which is much smaller than the 2,500B of MT19937.
 The period is 2<sup>127</sup>-1, it's shorter than MT19937 but sufficient for practical use.
 The cost to generate one random number